 Every fiber of your being knew that you were making the right decision, to embrace the Islamic faith.
-You recited the Declaration of Faith, or Shahadah, at the mosque with love for our Creator in your heart and tears of joy for your salvation.
+You recited Shahadah, at the mosque with love for our Creator in your heart and tears of joy for your salvation.
+You are now a new Muslim.

 If you embraced Islam many years ago, then you know the answer to this question.
 If you are a new Muslim, you might just be experiencing the side-effects of changing your faith now.